Dragonflies and Damselflies (Order Odonata) of Mutinondo Wilderness

 Demoiselles – Family Calopterygidae

-Large but delicately build damselflies, often found some distance from water.
+Large but delicately built damselflies, usually found in forest or other dense vegetation, often some distance from water.

 - Umma electa (Metallic Sparklewing) – Known from southern D.R.C., Angola and Zambia.
 At Mutinondo, occasionally found along small, permanent streams, especially below Mayense dambo.